BlazeInferno64/blaze-file-editor-app/README.md

 run the commands below

-1. It needs Express as it's backend server framework so up your terminal and paste the follwing commands
+1. It needs Express as it's backend server framework so open up your terminal and paste the follwing commands

 2. ```
    npm i express -g